litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/chaos-workflow.md

 ## Summary

-Chaos Experiment is combination of different steps combined together to perfrom a specific chaos use-case on a Kubernetes system.
-These steps can include install fault steps, ChaosEngine CR for target selection, revert-chaos steps etc. Chaos Experiments can be scheduled for a later time with the help of Cron Chaos Experiments.
+A chaos experiment is a combination of different steps combined together to perform a specific chaos use-case on a Kubernetes system.
+These steps can include installing fault steps, ChaosEngine CR for target selection, revert-chaos steps, etc. Chaos Experiments can be scheduled for a later time with the help of Cron Chaos Experiments.
 These chaos experiments consist of a cron syntax that is used for scheduling a chaos experiment.
 Once the chaos experiment execution is completed, the resiliency of the targeted application is calculated.
 Several weights are assigned to different faults in the chaos experiment.
 These weights are used along with the ProbeSuccessPercentage to find out the resiliency score.

 ## Learn More